 Shopping in Downtown Macon

 My Preservation Pick is all the great downtown Macon shopping options!
-Travis Jean Emporium, Macon Arts Gallery, WEAR, the Pink Chief Boutique, Blair Furniture, Kaybee (and its super awesome upstairs shoe room!).
+Travis Jean Emporium, Macon Arts Gallery, WEAR, the Pink Chief, Blair Furniture, Kaybee (and its super awesome upstairs shoe room!).
 Talk about a hidden gem.
 Not to mention all the fabulous restaurants that offer cool swag, T-shirts and hats.
 You can find something for almost everyone when you shop in historic downtown Macon.

 Trish Whitley, Director of Development